OpenSisma/opensisma.github.io/Documentation.md

 Take all reasonable measures so that the uses previously permitted do not mislead other subjects and the Information itself is not misrepresented."*
 </br>

-In this sense the original Datasets are of public domain through the waiver of some rights, in the terms we have desribed.
-In this scenario we have the efinition of *'copyleft'*.

 </br>